A Latent Space Model for Cognitive Social Structures Data: Krackhardt's (1990) dataset revisited

-Figures \ref{fig_post_probs_self_outcoming} and \ref{fig_post_probs_self_incoming} present estimates of cognitive agreement for Krackhardt's data under all three models.
+Figures \ref{fig_post_probs_self_outcoming} and \ref{fig_post_probs_self_incoming} present estimates of cognitive agreement for Krackhardt's data under these two models.
 Overall, LATENT is the most conservative model, identifying only four individuals whose sender self-perception does not agree with the consensus (actors 8, 15, 22 and 27), and five individuals whose receiver self-perception disagrees with the consensus (8, 12, 14, 19 and 28).
 SWARTZ identifies a total of 17 actors whose sender self-perception disagrees with the consensus (the same four identified by LATENT plus 6, 15, 16, 18, 19, 20, 22, 23, 25, 26, 27, 31, and 33), and another 17 whose receiver self-perception disagrees with the consensus (again, the five identified by LATENT plus 6, 15, 16, 18, 20, 22, 23, 25, 26, 27, 31, and 33).
 It is particularly striking that both lists are identical for SWARTZ.
 The difference between LATENT and SWARTZ can be partially explained by the well-known tendency of Bayesian procedures to automatically adjust for multiple comparisons when appropriate hierarchical priors are used (e.g., see \citealp{scott_berger_2006} and \citealp{scott2010bayes}).
 Achieving the same adjustment using SWARTZ approach would require adjusting the credibility level of the intervals up from 95\% according to, for example, Bonferroni's correction.
-One challenge with making these adjustmentsis that, in this setting, the different hypotheses being testing here are likely to be highly correlated.
-Finally, we note that the summaries we computed from BUTTS identify the largest number of individuals whose self-perception disagrees with the consensus (23 in sender space and 24 in receiver space).
-We also note that lists of individuals largely disagrees with the lists generated by LATENT and SWARTZ.
-In many ways this is not surprising: unlike SWARTZ and LATENT, BUTTS was not originally conceived to test for cognitive agreement among actors but to assess measurement error in network data.
+One challenge with making these adjustments is that, in this setting, the different hypotheses being testing here are likely to be highly correlated.